ashashev/go-generics-example/README.md

 }
 ```

+The advantage of this variant is  explicit dependencies of calls.
+But it looks
+a bit ugly, especially, if we add more steps.

-The next variant is a structure that wraps intermediates results.
+The next variant is a structure that stores intermediates results and provides
+methods that wrap calls to the source.
+Furthermore, it provides a special
+method `Chain`.
+The aim of this method is executing passed functions one by one,
+with early returning if one of them returns error.

 ```golang
 type DataConstrutor struct {
 	S1     *S1